 - It can be monitored and managed from the Azure portal or using on-premises tools such as Microsoft System Center, Active Directory, Group Policy, and PowerShell scripting.

 - It works with popular third-party backup, security, and monitoring tools.

 - Flexible hardware choices allow customers to choose the vendor with the best service and support in their geography.

 - Joint support between Microsoft and the hardware vendor improves the customer experience.

-- Seamless, full-stack updates make it easy to stay current.
+- Solution updates make it easy to keep the entire solution up-to-date.

 Common use cases for Azure Stack HCI

 Customers often choose Azure Stack HCI in the following scenarios.

 |Azure Virtual Desktop (AVD)||Azure Virtual Desktop for Azure Stack HCI lets you deploy Azure Virtual Desktop session hosts on your on-premises Azure Stack HCI infrastructure.
 You manage your session hosts from the Azure portal.
 To learn more, see Azure Virtual Desktop for Azure Stack HCI.|